The Basics of Laundry Stain Removal

 Stain absorption with dry substances is also effective especially on oily stains like fuel and difficult materials like suede and leather.
-Again, common household materials such as corn starch, talcum powder, chalk, or baking soda can be used.
+Common household materials such as corn starch, talcum powder, or baking soda can be used.
 As the powders absorb the stains, they will become caked.
 At this point, carefully remove with a soft brush.
 Depending on the severity of the stain, this can take anywhere from a few hours to reapplications over a few days.
 Be patient.
-Once the stain is visibly gone, launder or clean as usual.
+Once the stain is visibly gone, launder or dry clean as usual.

 Spot removal technique on whites w/ dilute bleach and a Q-tip